-- A. It shall be the duty of the Code Enforcement Officer to enforce the provisions of this Ordinance pursuant to Title 30-A MRSA § 4452. - B. The penalties contained in Title 30-A MRSA § 4452 shall apply to any violation of this Ordinance. - C. In addition to other actions, the Code Enforcement Officer, upon identifying a violation, may submit a declaration to the Administrator of the Federal Insurance Administration requesting a flood insurance denial.
-The valid declaration shall consist of: - 1. the name of the property owner and address or legal description of the property sufficient to confirm its identity or location; - 2. a clear and unequivocal declaration that the property is in violation of a cited State or local law, regulation, or ordinance; - 3. a clear statement that the public body making the declaration has authority to do so and a citation to that authority; - 4. evidence that the property owner has been provided notice of the violation and the prospective denial of insurance; and, - 5. a clear statement that the declaration is being submitted pursuant to Section 1316 of the National Flood Insurance Act of 1968, as amended.
+- A. It shall be the duty of the Code Enforcement Officer to enforce the provisions of this chapter pursuant to Title 30-A M.R.S.A. § 4452. - B. The penalties contained in Title 30-A M.R.S.A. § 4452 shall apply to any violation of this chapter. - C. In addition to any other actions, the Code Enforcement Officer, upon determination that identifying a violation exists, shall may submit a declaration to the Administrator of the Federal Insurance

+Administration requesting a denial of flood insurance denial.
+The valid declaration shall exhibit 1 of:

+- The name of the property owner and address or legal description of the property sufficient to confirm its identity or location; - A clear and unequivocal declaration that the property is in violation of a cited state or local law, regulation or ordinance; - (3) A clear statement that the public body making the declaration has authority to do so and a citation to that authority; - (4) Evidence that the property owner has been provided notice of the violation and the prospective denial of insurance; and - (5) A clear statement that the declaration is being submitted pursuant to Section 1316 of the National Flood Insurance Act of 1968, as amended.